gzbbdg/DevelopingDataProducts/miles_per_gallon_calculator/index.md

 We have 2 types of output:

-- summary of selected options
+- summary of selected options which are refreshed with reactive way

 ```r
 h3("Summary:"),